 - Preservation of BC’s most southerly Inland Rainforest with trees up to 1,800 years old and many recently discovered species of lichens new to science.The key to protecting mountain caribou is large, intact areas of old-growth forest.
 The Central Selkirks have a number of protected areas, but in this mountainous region the parks contain large amounts of rock, ice, alpine meadows and sparsely treed subalpine slopes.
 Most of the adjoining forest at mid and low elevations was excluded from the parks so the timber industry could log it.
 But the caribou need that forest so that is where they tend to stay.
 The red on the map below shows clearcuts encroaching on the Central Selkirk herd’s critical habitat.
 The Valhalla Wilderness Society proposal has excluded some of the largest areas of rock and ice because this is a proposal specifically for the protection of old-growth forest.

-The mountain caribou is endangered because the old-growth forest is endangered.
+Mountain caribou are endangered because the old-growth forest is endangered.
 In losing our old-growth, we are also losing other old-growth dependent species.
 For instance, many species of rainforest lichens in the Central Selkirks are dependent upon old-growth forest.

 67% of the Inland Rainforest Region is forest, but only 17% of the region is old-growth forest that is intact (continuous for 1,000 hectares or more).